-As our community deals with the current crisis posed by the COVID-19 pandemic, Brevard Zoo remains dedicated to the health and wellness of the animals in our care, to our exceptional employees, and to continuing our local conservation initiatives like rehabilitating sea turtles and lagoon restoration.
+As our community deals with the crisis posed by the COVID-19 pandemic, we remain dedicated to the health and wellness of the animals in our care, to our employees and volunteers, and to continuing our local conservation initiatives like rehabilitating sea turtles and lagoon restoration.

 Keepers work to provide novel sensory experiences for our animals.
 We can use items like mirrors, bubble machines, bells, mirrored balls, light projectors, brushes and more to change their environments.